Important information: How to spot a scam

 First of all, you should know that EasyPark will never ask you to:

-• Share security codes
+Share security codes like passwords or PIN numbers

-• Send bank cards
+Send bank card details

-• Transfer money
+Transfer money

-• Download another app or service
+Download another app or service

-• Share bank or payment details
+Share bank or payment details

-Contact your bank immediately for your security
+Contact your bank immediately if:

 Ensure safe SMS communication